interuss/dss/monitoring/uss_qualifier/scenarios/astm/utm/nominal_planning_priority/nominal_planning_priority.md

 #### Support BasicStrategicConflictDetection check

-If either USS does not support BasicStrategicConflictDetection, then this check will fail.
+This check will fail if the first flight planner does not support BasicStrategicConflictDetection.
+If the second flight planner does not support HighPriorityFlights, this scenario will end normally at this point.

 ### Area clearing test step